Skinfulness Impact Area #6

 Connecting with ourselves and our community

 Research suggests that psychological issues like shame, the fear of disconnection, anxiety, and low self esteem are common among people experiencing acne and other skin conditions.
 As human beings we are neurologically wired to form connections, but individuals with acne often avoid social settings, which leads to uncomfortable emotions like embarrassment, anger, guilt, and self-consciousness.
 Such emotions can impact one’s self-confidence and hinder the ability to form and maintain social relationships.
-The fear of rejection and disconnection, even if there’s no real threat, means that people with acne will consciously avoid social situations, further worsening feelings of loneliness and isolation, which over time, can result in serious issues like depression.
+The fear of rejection and disconnection, even if there’s no real threat, means that people with acne may consciously avoid social situations, further worsening feelings of loneliness and isolation, which over time, can result in serious issues like depression.

 Romantic relationships and skin health

-It is a known fact that a healthy romantic relationship can work wonders for one’s physical and mental health.
+It is a known fact that a healthy romantic relationship can work wonders for our physical and mental health.
 A recent study conducted with 34 couples, explored how different attachment styles influence skin barrier recovery.
 The skin barrier is crucial for maintaining healthy skin and therefore an important part of acne care.
 Not surprisingly, the study showed that secure attachment styles, or feeling confident in our ability to rely on one’s partner and being comfortable with both intimacy and independence, promote a more robust and resilient skin recovery process.

 This means that when we feel safe, both in a relationship and on our own, it leads to better skin health.
 This means that addressing attachment-related anxieties, both individually and in relationships, could be a valuable component of acne care.